kevingerkens/gitfx/README.md

 Download the dataset from x

-1. Install anaconda, if not already installed
+1. Install anaconda, if not already installed.
+Tested with anaconda 4.10.1.
 2. Create the necessary virtual environment by executing the env_install.bat script from an anaconda prompt.

 ## Get Started